SAP/ui5-flexibility-utils/README.md

 ## Description
 This project provides an API to create SAPUI5 flexibility change files outside of a OpenUI5 and SAPUI5 run time.

-It enables tools to create SAPUI5 flexibility changes without the need of a runtime environment or access to and knowledge about internals.
+It enables tools to create SAPUI5 flexibility changes without the need of a run time environment or access to and knowledge about internals.

 ## Requirements
 * Node.js